Hamlabs/ArcticTracker-Webapp/README.md

 You can enter the callsign and the api-key in the "Access and Key setup" and press "add".
 Alternatively you can use the IP-address instead of the callsign (if connected to its soft-ap or not on the same LAN).
 If the we are successfully authenticated with the tracker, the callsign/IP will become green.
 You can remove it by pressing the red cross on the left side of the symbol.

-To install your own version you copy the webabb to a location where it can be reached by your web-browser.
+To install your own version you copy the webapp to a location where it can be reached by your web-browser.